EvanGao666/phishing-detection/README.md

 ## How to Run

-1. Download the dataset from Kaggle and place the `phishing.csv` file in a folder called `phishing_data/`.
-2. Open Jupyter Notebook by running the following command in your terminal:
+1. Open Jupyter Notebook by running the following command in your terminal:

 ```bash
 jupyter notebook
 ```

-3. Open the `phishing_detection.ipynb` notebook.
+2. Open the `phishing_detection.ipynb` notebook.
-4. Run the cells in the notebook sequentially to train the model and evaluate its performance.
+3. Run the cells in the notebook sequentially to train the model and evaluate its performance.

 ## Script Overview